Boosie Badazz facing assault charge in Houston after allegedly hitting security guard in the head with a hookah

 According to court records, the security guard claimed that a woman at the club requested to use the bathroom; however, he told her that the bathrooms were closed as the establishment was no longer open.
 The security said the woman became upset before striking him in the face with her elbow.

 The security guard claimed that while escorting the woman towards the exit, she dropped her items on the floor, and he bent down to help her when he felt an object strike the top of his head.
-Court records said that when the security guard turned around, blood began running down his face, and he allegedly saw Boosie holding a broken glass hookah base in his hand.
+Court records said that when the security guard turned around, blood began running down his face, and he allegedly saw Boosie, whose real name is Torrence Hatch, holding a broken glass hookah base in his hand.

 The security guard was later transported to a hospital, where he received eight staples to his head.